-Animal services for the City are provided by the Bay County Animal Services Division.
+Animal control services for the City are provided by the Bay County Animal Services Division.
 These services include transferring and sheltering animals, investigating bite cases and enforcement of animal related City ordinances.
-The City and Bay County Animal Services do not handle wildlife, such as raccoon, possum, alligator, snake or bat.
+The City and Bay County Animal Services do not handle wildlife such as raccoons, possums, alligators, snakes or bats.
 Below are contact numbers for the specific type of animal issues.

 Bay County Animal Control Dispatch: (850) 784-4005 Florida Fish & Wildlife Conservation Commission: (888) 404-3922

 - The approved and permitted Doggie Dining restaurants within the city limits are HOOK'D Pier Bar & Grill, Pier Park Outdoor Dining Area, The Brass Tap and Salty Sue's Restaurant Bar & Grill.
 If you are interested in adding your establishment to the Doggie Dining Program please click here for an application.

 - The City Code Enforcement office may loan you a trap to catch the feral cats.
 Once a cat(s) has been trapped contact Bay County Animal Control Office for pick up during normal working hours